mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "We did.
 It struck the fear in our bones, that another blast might be coming."
 Thi knealt to my level.
 "You know what it was?"

+"Liffa," I said, "The great space pioneer.
+And Melna's bundmaman."

+Thi laughed, "You expect me to believe that thing had a live human in it?"

-"Liffa," I said with my best deadpan voice, "The great space pioneer.
-And Melna's bundmaman.
-Thi is still up there, orbiting around the planet, but not forever.
-I know exactly when and where thi will land, but Liffa will drown unless we are there to pull hae out of the water."
+But I maintained a serious face.
+"I've been listening," I said, pointing to the lisitener on my ear.
+"Thi is still up there, orbiting around the planet, but not forever.
+Thi is landing in the darkness of Ulukoma at 11.6, but Liffa will drown unless we are there to pull hae out of the water."

-Thi began to consider the offer.
+Thi began to think.

-"And what about our next meal?
-We'd love to be heroes, but even a hero needs to eat."
+"And what about our next meal?" thi asked.
+"We'd love to be heroes, but even a hero needs to eat."

 "Did you never eat with us in Ulukoma?"